Application and approval of qualifications

 You must fill in the online application form and send it electronically.
 Then you print and sign the application form and send it along with the documentation of your qualifications by ordinary mail.

 - Print the application form and sign it.

-- Send the application form along with the documentation of your qualifications to the Danish Patient Safety Authority, Authorisation Office, Islands Brygge 67, 2300 Copenhagen S.
+- Send the application form along with the documentation of your qualifications to the Danish Patient Safety Authority, Registration & Health Insurance, Islands Brygge 67, 2300 Copenhagen S.

 You can also hand in your application and documentation at the reception desk at the Danish Patient Safety Authority.
-See contact information and opening hours on the page Contact.
-Make sure that you enclose a cover letter including your name, address and signature (or perhaps fill in application form) with your documentation.
+See contact information and opening hours under Contact.
+Make sure that you enclose a cover letter including your name, address and signature (or perhaps filled in application form) with your documentation.

 Each document must be numbered according to the below list.
 For example, add number 1 to the documentation of name, date of birth and nationality.

 - Documentation of name, date of birth and nationality (e.g. a certified copy of the relevant page in your passport).

 - Name change certificate, if any.

 - Curriculum vitae, listing your qualifications and work experience in chronological order.